Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 Verita Global (formerly KCC) served as claims and noticing agent, maintaining the claims portal at veritaglobal.net/Wellmade.
 The claims agent role included sending notices to creditors, maintaining the claims register, and providing administrative support for the bankruptcy proceedings.

-Hub Documents
+Hub Documents.

-The most-referenced filings in the case provide insight into the key issues and decisions:
+The most-referenced filings in the case were:

 | Docket # | Document | References |